 - Automate their operation like the Nest learning thermostat.
 You manually set the thermostat for about a week and it learns from you, taking over automating the temperature after this “learning period”.

 - Can be controlled remotely from your computer, smart phone of tablet.

-- Monitor home devices and follow your direction when unexpected situations happen like an open door, or temperature outside the range you've programmed.
+- Allow you to monitor the devices and follow your directions when unexpected situations happen like an open door, or temperature outside the range you've programmed.

 Implementing an integrated home automation system, offers you the ability to monitor and control electrical usage, gas, water and other outside utilities, from a single control system and lower your total cost of home ownership.